 Colby-Sawyer College offers online and hybrid courses.
-Students are able to take 100% online credit courses that apply to their program of study.
+Students are able to take 100% online courses that apply to their program of study.
 Online courses allow students flexible access to high quality credit bearing courses.
 Students in online courses interact with faculty and collaborate with fellow students to meet course outcomes through weekly online discussions and submission of assignments.
-Online courses are equivalent in rigor/outcomes to traditional courses.
+Online courses are equivalent in rigor and outcomes to traditional courses.

-The online program and courses ensure access to high quality and progressive curriculum through Moodle, the college's learning management system.
-Students online are subject to the same policies and processes as students in traditional course unless specifically stated otherwise.
-Hybrid programs will have some in-class courses as well as online courses.
+The online programs and courses ensure access to high quality and progressive curriculum through Moodle, the college's learning management system.
+Online students are subject to the same policies and processes as students in traditional courses unless specifically stated otherwise.
+Hybrid programs will have some inperson courses as well as online courses.

-Does not apply to the Accelerated Bachelor of Science in Nursing Degree (ABSN)
+Does not apply to the Accelerated Bachelor of Science in Nursing Degree (ABSN) Compliance

-Compliance